CodingItWrong/outsidein.dev/docs/vue/4-edge-cases.md

   });
 ```

-In this case we don't need to pass an `api` to the restaurant at all, because we won't be calling it.
+In this case we don't need to pass an `api` to the restaurant module function at all, because we won't be calling it.
 We assert that when we first create the store module its loading state is `false`.

 Our test fails, as we expect.
 Let's change the initial `loading` flag: